Instant resurrection: just keep the body double out of focus!

 - Also, they didn't have enough money for fight choreography that week.

 - The Charmed episode "Cat House" (the one with Piper and Leo's visit to Phoebe's therapist, played by John Rubinstein), had clips from previous episodes.
-Anything from Shannon Doherty-era episodes was altered to be Prue-less, such as this scene from "Just Harried".
-This might be due to the cast and crew wanting no more of Doherty's egomaniac attitude (also because, apparently, Shannen Doherty somehow owns a percentage of the Prue character.
+Anything from Shannen Doherty-era episodes was altered to be Prue-less, such as this scene from "Just Harried".
+This might be due to A. the cast and crew wanting no more of Doherty's Small Name, Big Ego and B. Doherty somehow owning a percentage of the Prue character.
 In the past, she vetoed use of her image for a line of Charmed dolls, and currently didn't allow the comics to use her likeness either.
-Using her image would have required either paying her royalties or possibly open them up for lawsuits.)
+Using her image would have required either paying her royalties or possibly open them up for lawsuits.

 - Is very common in Tokusatsu shows.
 Because most heroes have transformed forms that obscure their face, characters can easily show up, despite the actor not being on the set.
 This way, appearances of past characters are easily realized.